What is a Pharm.D.?

-Financial aid applications are available beginning in October and you do not have to wait to be admitted to apply for financial aid.
-The recommended deadline to apply for financial aid is March 1.
+Financial aid applications are available beginning in October and you do not have to wait to be admitted to apply.
+The priority deadline is March 1.

-All students will be placed in one of the Area Health Education Centers (AHEC) across the stalina for eleven months of professional experience also known as experiential education.
-Although you will have some input into this process, most students must leave the Chapel Hill area for the entire last year of study.
+All students will be placed in one of the Area Health Education Centers (AHEC) across the state for 11 months of professional experience, also known as experiential education.
+Though you will have some input into this process, most students must leave the Chapel Hill area for the entire last year of study.

 Where will I complete my pharmacy practice experiences (clerkships)?